Margo-Kim/whisper_analysis/README.md

    - Single model handles multiple speech processing tasks
    - Competitive with commercial ASR systems

+--limitation--

+Moreover, it’s one of the few ASR systems that can automatically detect language on the go, whereas most other ASR systems need the language to be defined upfront.

+Among the biggest shortcomings of Whisper is hallucinations.
+Several users have reported the most recent model, Whisper v3 – announced as an improvement to its predecessor, v2, in terms of accuracy in under-represented languages – hallucinates more than its previous version.

+The AP reports that OpenAI's Whisper documentation platform is prone to hallucinations, and to making up sentences and sections of text across millions of recordings.
+Tens of thousands of transcriptions could be faulty

+The good news is that Whisper models are open-source, so they can be tweaked, adapted, and improved at will for specific needs, for instance, by fine-tuning it for specific languages and jargon and extending its feature set.
+Available in five sizes ranging from “just” 39 million to over 1.5 billion parameters, it allows developers to balance computational cost, speed, and accuracy as required by the intended use.

+That said, when deploying the Whisper model(s) in-house for enterprise projects, one should be ready to assume significant costs resulting from high computational requirements and advanced engineering resources required to boost the core model’s capabilities at scal

 ## 4. Limitations and Future Directions

 ### Current Limitations